 - All groups (10 or more people), or visitors with special requirements should contact us in advance.
 This will allow us to discuss any difficulties you might encounter, and to offer you the best service possible.

 - If you need help please talk to the member of staff at the reception desk, located opposite the entrance.
 There are also staff in the Museum galleries who are very happy to help in any way.
 We welcome feedback which will help us to improve our services.

-- You will find a fully accessible toilet directly behind the reception at the Museum & Town Hall.
+- You will find a fully accessible toilet directly behind the reception at the Museum & Town Hall (currently unavailable).
 Please ask the member of staff on duty at Reception for the code to access.
 A staff member can enter this code for you if required.
-There are also a number of larger toilets located throughout the building, including on the second floor of the Museum (no radar key required).
+There are also a number of larger toilets located throughout the building (currently unavailable), including on the second floor of the Museum (no radar key required).
 Baby changing facilities are also available.